Gabriella439/nixos-in-production/manuscript/Modules.md

 - *you should **avoid** eliding the `config` attribute*

-  In other words, if you do set any `config` options, always nest them underneath the `config` attribute.
+  In other words, if you do define any options, always nest them underneath the `config` attribute.
 {/blurb}

 ## NixOS modules are not language features